Patience. Persistence. Neutrality.

 Attorney McKenna is a trained mediator specializing in family disputes.
 She provides a comfortable, confidential environment for couples to negotiate their family related issues freely and honestly, with her guidance.
 Many couples prefer Mediation because it is faster, less expensive, and less emotionally draining than litigation.
 Mediation affords the parties to take control over the outcome of their case, instead of leaving their future for the judge to decide.
 Attorney McKenna provides a forum that ensures each party feels on an equal playing field.

 The Mediation Process

-First, the parties will have a consultation session with Attorney McKenna, free of charge.
+First, the parties will have a consultation session with Attorney McKenna.
 At this meeting, Attorney McKenna will gather facts, establish the issues to be resolved, and answer your questions about the mediation process.
 The initial consultation may be a joint meeting with both parties, or, if preferable, each party may first meet with Attorney McKenna individually, for a half hour session.

 Next, the parties schedule their first mediation session, which is planned for a two hour time block.
 Mediation sessions are informal, and take place in Attorney McKenna’s office in an open, honest, respectful and supportive manner.